cncf/techdocs/assessments/0010-etcd/etcd-analysis.md

 The *Learning* section, right before *Developer guide* in the ToC, is a catch-all for a lot of different types of information:

-- An architectural overview (actually a fairly detailed explanation of how etcd's client and resiliency architectures work).
+- An architectural overview (explanations of how etcd's client and resiliency architectures work).
 - Adoption decision information, in *etcd versus other key-value stores*.
+This information needs updating.
+- An overview of the gRPC-based API.
 - A glossary.

 The documentation is not quite **feature complete**.
 There are a few **undocumented tasks** associated with key features.
 For example, Kubernetes installation is not fully documented.